ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-12-diving-into-controller-runtime.md

   IndexField(ctx context.Context, obj Object, field string, extractValue IndexerFunc) error }
 ```
 The definition of that struct is spread across several files (`pkg/cache/informer_cache.go`, `pkg/cache/internal/deleg_map.go`, `pkg/cache/internal/informers_map.go`, `pkg/cache/internal/cache_reader.go`).
 If you strip away the details like support for (un)structured types or multiple resources, the struct is more or less a map that maps from objects or GVKs to client-go's `SharedIndexInformer`.
-The following table how client-go's package `cache` is used to implement controller-runtime's manager cache:
+The following table shows how client-go's package `cache` is used to implement controller-runtime's manager cache:

 | Function | Description | client-go objects (pkg cache) |
 | ------------- |:-------------|:-----|